fniessink/next-action/README.md

 ### Running quality checks

-We use mypy, pylint, and pycodestyle to check for quality issues.
+We use mypy, pylint, pycodestyle, and pydocstyle to check for quality issues.
 Mypy should give no warnings or errors:

 ```console
 $ mypy --no-incremental --ignore-missing-import next_action